CPA Canada Business Monitor

-The Canadian Institute of Chartered Accountants (CICA) is proud to present the CICA Business Monitor.
-This report draws on the strategic thinking and business insight of Chartered Accountants holding key leadership positions in a wide range of Canadian organizations to provide a view of business trends and economic optimism across Canada.
+The Chartered Professional Accountants of Canada (CPA Canada) is proud to present the CPA Canada Business Monitor.
+This report draws on the strategic thinking and business insight of Chartered Professional Accountants and Chartered Accountants holding key leadership positions in a wide range of Canadian organizations to provide a view of business trends and economic optimism across Canada.

-- Despite the dip in company optimism, some encouraging projections are emerging.
-Seventy per cent of respondents expect their revenues to increase in the next year and 63 per cent are forecasting an increase in profits.
+No significant changes are emerging in projections for revenues and profits with the majority of respondents still anticipating increases.
+Sixty-four per cent of respondents expect their revenues to grow in the next year and 59 per cent are forecasting an increase in profits.

-CICA Business Monitor is brought to you by CICA.
+CPA Canada Business Monitor is brought to you by CPA Canada.

-Get your copy of CICA Business Monitor results
+Get your copy of CPA Canada Business Monitor results